apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

     mycol               	string              	from deserializer
     Time taken: 0.174 seconds, Fetched: 2 row(s)

-## Thrift
+## Thrift Interface
 The HiveServer2 service provides a thrift server that can be used by Hive clients.
-To access it, find the `PUBLIC-ADDRESS` of the hive unit and expose the application:
+To access this interface from external clients (i.e. applications that are not part of the Juju deployment), find the `Public address` of the hive unit and expose the application:

     juju status hive
     juju expose hive